erheltemes/StudyBuddy/README.md

 * On the study sessions page, users can view and enroll in upcoming sessions.
 They can also add sessions via the add session button.

-* The find a buddy tab will open up a map that can access either study sessions or other study buddies by location.
+* The "find a buddy" tab will open up a map that can access either study sessions or other study buddies by location.

 * At the end of their visit, the user can logout.